smartin015/makerhouse_network/advanced_setup.md

 The following instructions build on top of the initial setup in [README.md](readme.md) and further configure your home cluster:

 1. Setting up external access
+    1. Configuring your DNS provider
-    1. Reverse-proxy with Traefik
+    2. Reverse-proxy with Traefik
-    1. Configuring SSL certificate handling and renewal
+    3. Configuring SSL certificate handling and renewal
-    2. Setting up dynamic DNS
 2. Customization for IoT and other uses
     1. Deploying an image registry for custom container images
-    3. Setting up MQTT for IoT messaging
+    2. Setting up MQTT for IoT messaging
+    3. Setting up monitoring/alerting/dashboarding with Prometheus and Grafana
-    2. Setting up monitoring/alerting
+3. Setting up dynamic DNS

 Knowledge prerequisites for this guide: